juanestuniga/readme-generator/README.md

   ## Installation

-  git clone the repo down to your local computer so that you have Node project
+  git clone the repo down to your local computer so that you have Node project.
+Run npm install in order to install the following npm package dependencies as specified in the package.json

   ## Usage